 LinkedIn now has more than 300 million members globally, including more than 950,000 HR professionals, which makes it the perfect place to scout for job opportunities and referrals.

-, Success in HR founder and author Alan Collins shared his top tips on how to use LinkedIn to advance your HR career.
+In this article, Success in HR founder and author Alan Collins shared his top tips on how to use LinkedIn to advance your HR career.

 Here are our five favourites: